ric355/UltiboAutoUploader/README.md

 Close the dialog, press shift-F9, and after compilation the kernel image will be sent directly to your Pi and the Pi will reboot.

+Note that the Execute After settings should be *per project and per build configuration* because the kernel image for each project will be in a different location, and the image name will be different depending on the target device (kernel.img, kernel7.img, kernel7l.img)

 ## Supported OS'

 The application has only been tested on Linux.
 It should work on Windows too as there are